 NLP is used to do various tasks, including

 NLP offers various ways for taking a small dataset and combining it with other data to build larger datasets.
 Data augmentation is the term for this.
 Language attributes are used to generate text that is syntactically comparable to the original text data.

 The following are some examples of how data augmentation may be used in NLP projects:

-The process of recognising and comprehending a text's syntactic structure is parsing.
+The process of recognizing and comprehending a text's syntactic structure is parsing.
 It's done by dissecting the text's fundamental parts.
 Each word is parsed one at a time, then two at a time, three at a time.
 When the machine parses the text one word at a time, it's called a unigram.
-A bigram is a text in which two words are analysed at a time.
+A bigram is a text in which two words are analyzed at a time.
 A trigram is a group of three words that the computer parses simultaneously.